ToukirKhondokar/oop-workshop/README.md

 - Added a 'Main' function to demonstrate system functionality with different smart devices.

 This implementation follows SOLID principles, ensuring scalability and maintainability.

+# Vehicle Simulation
+ "Implement Vehicle model with Car and Truck classes supporting driving and refueling.
+Adjust fuel consumption for summer conditions (increased by 0.9L/km for cars and 1.6L/km for trucks).
+Ensure the truck retains only 95% of refueled fuel due to a tank leak.
+Prevent fuel deduction if the vehicle cannot complete the given distance."